Illinois Truck Accident Lawyers

-- Drivers working beyond their allowable hours of service.
-It is ultimately the responsibility of every driver to follow the law and log his or her hours accurately.
+- Truckers working beyond their "allowable" hours of service – It is ultimately the responsibility of every commercial vehicle driver to follow the law and log his or her hours accurately.
 However, companies often pressure their drivers by pushing tight deadlines and only paying by the mile rather than the hour.
-Drivers who need to make up for lost time are often tempted to falsify logs to appease their employer or make the money they need to make ends meet.
+Drivers who need to make up for lost time are often tempted to falsify logs to appease their employers or make the money they need to make ends meet.

-- Decision to forgo regular inspections of equipment.
-Drivers have the duty to make sure that they are aware of any problems with their equipment and need to walk around their semi-tractor and trailer prior to hitting the road.
-This will alert them to any serviceable issues and ensure that their vehicles are in safe working order prior to leaving a warehouse or depot.
+- Deciding to forgo regular inspections of equipment – Drivers must make sure that they are aware of any problems with their equipment and need to walk around their semi-tractor and trailer before heading out on the road.
+This inspection will alert them to any "serviceable" issues and ensure that their vehicles are in safe working order before leaving a warehouse or depot.

 - Manufactural defect.
 Sometimes, the manufacturers of trucks and trucking equipment release products that do not perform as intended.
 When the failure of these devices compromises the ability of the driver to maintain control of his or her truck, the manufacturer needs to share liability for any accident that results.

 Trucking companies pay a lot of money to retain some of the best attorneys available, which can make it difficult for victims to hire comparable attorneys of their own.
-For this reason, we offer our services to everyone regardless of their financial situation and only require payment when we have successfully recovered compensation on our clients' behalf.
-Contact us today to arrange a free consultation and we will investigate the details of your case immediately.
-Once we have the information we need to advise you on how to proceed, we will go over your legal options with you and let you know exactly what you should expect from the entire legal process.
+For this reason, our Chicago truck accident attorneys offer services to everyone regardless of their financial situation.
+We only require payment when our legal team has successfully recovered compensation on our clients' behalf.